tytydraco/yessleep/out/Dont_hike_solo_in_bear_country.md

 *Five.*

 I screamed for help, unable to get up.
 I was paralyzed *(Six)* in the ground as the bear *(Seven, Eight)* ran at me in (*Nine, Ten)* the isolated woods.
 It picked up the pace (*Eleven, Twelve, Thirteen*) and before I knew it the monster was right above me.
-Reflecting now, I noticed how massive he was before he threw himself on me.
+Reflecting now, I noticed how massive it was before it threw itself onto me.
 It was like a 8 foot grandfather clock falling on you, as you were unable to move, unable to scream, unable to fight back.
 Thing is, this clock had claws and teeth sharper than razors.
 This bear however, liked to play with its food.

-He ripped my legs open, blood spilling out like an automatic water fountain.
+It tore my legs open, blood spilling out like an automatic water fountain.
 My face turned red with pain, I could feel my forehead vein present itself strongly.
 The feeling was like no other.
 When it dug their meaty paws into the tip of my thighs, it felt like 10 butcher knives stuck in you.
 They wriggled around and scratched itself along the bone like a fork dragging across a plate.
 Then, it screeched down my legs, and pulled itself out, the pain being immensely worse than before.

 I screamed in unbelievable pain, my adams apple feeling like it just came out of my mouth with spit flying onto the bear's nose.
-That seemed to irritate him, and he lurched up again, and came down with a swipe.
+That seemed to irritate it, and it lurched up again, and came down with a swipe.

 *(BANG!)*

-The bear collapsed on top of me, a large hole through his body.
+The bear collapsed on top of me, a large hole through its body.
 I couldn’t move, and felt the bear being taken off of me.
 My vision was blurry, threatening to make me pass out, and I noticed a shade of pink through my cracked eyes.
 It was the man I’d seen on the trail earlier, with a double-barrel shotgun sitting prominently in his clasped hand.
 He kneel down, waving a hand in my face.

 That’s when I passed out.